 - Improve recovery after exertion

-Finally, we will conclude this long list with the zinc-gallium duo.
-Zinc (31 ppm), already mentioned for its energizing properties and in our article on how zinc improves your athletic performance, works in synergy with gallium to modulate the immune response in an intelligent and balanced manner.
+Finally, we conclude this long list with the zinc-gallium duo.
+Zinc (31 ppm), already mentioned for its energizing properties and in our article on how zinc improves your sports performance, works synergistically with gallium to modulate the immune response in an intelligent and balanced way.

 (*) Untreated Pure Shilajit may also contain trace amounts of Mercury, Cadmium, Uranium, and Lead, which are toxic elements.
-The Shilajit sold is treated with extreme purification protocols to ensure product and user safety.
+The Shilajit sold is treated with extreme purification protocols to ensure the safety of products and users

 Scientific publications